-As a result of the Voting Rights Triggering Event, holders of the outstanding Series B preferred stock are entitled to elect two directors to newly created positions on our Board of Directors.
-The directors nominated shall be nominated by the holders of the Series B preferred stock in their sole discretion.
+As a result of the Voting Rights Triggering Event, holders of the outstanding Series B preferred stock were entitled to elect two directors to newly created positions on our Board.
+On June 6, 2014, holders of the Series B preferred stock in their sole discretion elected Alan B. Miller and Gary B. Stone to the Board.
+The Preferred Stock Directors serve at the pleasure of the Series B preferred stockholders until such time that they resign, are replaced, or otherwise vacate the directorship or until the Series B preferred stockholders are no longer entitled to elect directors.